Signs Your Water Heater Needs Professional Attention

 How Often Should I Schedule Water Heater Maintenance?

 For traditional tank-based water heaters, we generally recommend annual maintenance.
-We can perform a flush of your tank during this visit, which removes the sediment and mineral build-up that accumulates at the bottom.
+We can perform a flush of your tank during this visit, removing the sediment and mineral buildup that accumulates at the bottom.
 This build-up not only causes alarming rumbling noises but also drastically reduces the unit's efficiency and lifespan.
 Regular flushing helps keep your unit operating efficiently and prevents premature failure.

 We also typically recommend annual maintenance for tankless water heaters.
 If your home has hard water, it may be in your best interest to schedule biannual maintenance visits.
 Tankless units require a specialized descaling agent to remove mineral build-ups from the heat exchanger.
 Left unaddressed, these build-ups severely restrict flow and efficiency.